owncloud/web/docs/testing-old.md

 - clone and install the [testing app](http://github.com/owncloud/testing) into ownCloud

 ### oCIS
-In order to run the acceptance tests you need to run ocis using the ocis storage driver.
+In order to run the acceptance tests you need to run oCIS using the oCIS storage driver.
 Also, you need to enable basic auth on the server with these environment variables.

 `PROXY_ENABLE_BASIC_AUTH=true STORAGE_HOME_DRIVER=owncloud STORAGE_USERS_DRIVER=owncloud`